sethforprivacy/easy-fulcrum/README.md

 As of writing, the following requirements apply:

+- This assumes Linux, YMMV on another OS but Docker is very portable.
 - CPU: The more the merrier, but can run with low end hardware
 - RAM: The more the merrier, but can run with low end hardware (if lower than 8GB you will need to remove dbcache and Fulcrum memory variables!)
 - Disk: Fast disk is *very* important, you should only run this on an SSD minimum, NVMe drive recommended